4 Reasons Dogs Spin In Circles

 By Arden Moore, a dog and cat behavior expert and author of 26 best-selling pet books.
 She hosts the Oh Behave Show on Pet Life Radio and is a writer for Pets Best Pet Health Insurance, a dog insurance and cat insurance agency.

 Okay, time for a little canine potty talk disclosure.
-I can predict with 100-percent accuracy when Chipper, my Husky-golden retriever mix, is about to poop.
-Seconds before, she circles a few times clockwise and may do a couple short hops before getting into the parked position to defecate.
+I can predict with 100-percent accuracy when Chipper, my Husky-Golden Retriever mix, is about to poop.
+Seconds before, she circles a few times clockwise and may do a couple short hops before getting into the perfect position to take care of business.
+I’ve also noticed when she is tired or investigating a new doggy bed, that she will circle the bed before unleashing a sigh and plopping down for a snooze.
+All this circling action displayed by our dogs is enough to make a person dizzy watching – and a bit bewildered.
+So if you’re looking for an answer to your dog’s spinning behavior, check out the four reasons below.

+So what is the reason for this pre-bathroom ritual?
 We don’t know for sure, but here are two leading explanations regarding the circle-before-pooping ritual.
 Your modern-day dog still retains this 360-degree movement that prevailed in her ancestors who lived in the wild.
-Circling before squatting down was a smart way to survey the surroundings and sniff for possible predators to prevent any surprise attacks while in a vulnerable posture.
-The second reasonable explanation is that your dog needs to kick start the bowel movement, and circling helps accomplish this.
+Circling before squatting down was a smart way to survey the surroundings for safety.
+It allowed dogs to sniff for possible predators and avoid any surprise attacks while in a vulnerable posture.
+The second reasonable explanation, is that your dog needs to kick start the bowel movement.
+It’s possible that circling helps accomplish this.

 Now, let’s address the circle-pawing ritual performed by some dogs about to nap.
-Your dog is cleverly circling to release her scent that serves as an aromatic alert to other dogs that this bed belongs to her, and her alone.
-And, even though she enjoys a pampered indoor life, she may methodically circle and paw the bed before plopping down to sleep because this behavior has also been passed down for generators.
-Her ancestors living in the wild would circle and paw at twigs and leaves to create just the right bowl shape to fit their bodies to sleep.
-This also made them a little harder for potential predators to see.
+Your dog is cleverly circling to release her scent that serves as an aromatic alert to other dogs.
+It serves as a signal that this bed belongs to her, and her alone.
+She may methodically circle and paw the bed before plopping down to sleep because this behavior has also been passed down for generations.
+Her ancestors living in the wild would circle and paw at twigs and leaves to create the perfect sleeping area and the right bowl shape to fit their bodies.
+This also made it more difficult for potential predators to see them.

 For most dogs, circling before pooping or sleeping is harmless and even a bit amusing.
 However, some dogs may circle constantly to the point of ignoring food or sleeping.
 In these cases, a thorough veterinary examination is required and anti-anxiety medications – coupled with behavior modification – may be warranted.